snowdrop/k8s-infra/ansible/playbook/README.md

 ### Updating and retrieving the inventory

 As commented before, the host information (user, pwd, ssh port, ...) is obtained from the github `passwordstore` team project.
-Because a host can already be defined under the store, prior to execute the playbook creating a host, check the content of the hetzner store key using the following command
+Because a host can already be defined under the store, prior to execute the playbook creating a host, check the content of the store using the following command

 ```bash
 $ pass hetzner